MolSSI/covid/content/proteins.md

 ---
-title: Proteins and Viron
+title: Proteins and Virion
-description: Viral/Host Proteins and the Viron itself
+description: Viral/Host Proteins and the Virion itself
 type: proteins
 ---

-Virus (SARS-CoV-2 and SARS-CoV), and Host based proteins are referenced here as well as the whole viron particle.
+Virus (SARS-CoV-2 and SARS-CoV), and Host based proteins are referenced here as well as the whole virion particle.